JanZeman/BugSense-WP8/README.md

 	PM> Install-Package BugSense.WP8

+For Windows 8 run the following:

+        PM> Install-Package BugSense.W8

 You can also use the [Package Management Dialog](http://docs.nuget.org/docs/start-here/managing-nuget-packages-using-the-dialog) in Visual Studio to install the BugSense.WP8 package.

 ![Package Manager](http://www.bugsense.com/static/images/landing/screens/install.jpg)